• Skip to primary navigation

 Armadillo Eggs on Smoker grates

-4. The jalapeno in the middle will have a bit of a crunch.
-If you don’t want this you can and would like completely soft jalapenos I would roast them for a few minutes before prepping them.
+• The jalapeño will have a bit of a crunch.
+If you would like completely soft jalapeños, roast the jalapeños for a few minutes before prepping them.

 Can I Make Armadillo Eggs in the Oven?

 Yes!
-If you would like to switch it up simply place them on a baking sheet lined with aluminum foil and bake at 400 degrees F for 25-30 minutes.
-Cook time will vary on the size of your jalapeno.
+If you would like to switch it up simply place them on a baking sheet lined with aluminum foil and bake at 400 degrees Fahrenheit for 25-30 minutes.
+Cook time will vary on the size of your jalapeño, so be sure to check the internal temperature.

 Can I brush Armadillo Eggs with BBQ Sauce?

-Yes!
+Yes, you can!
 We recommend brushing it at the end of smoking.
-If you want a crispier bacon after you brush the BBQ Sauce on (about 1 cup) turn the smoker temperature to 400 degrees Fahrenheit and place them back on the smoker for 2-3 minutes.
+If you want a crispier bacon after you brush the BBQ sauce on (about 1 cup) turn the smoker temperature to 400 degrees Fahrenheit and place them back on the smoker for 2-3 minutes.

 Wooden platter with a cut open armadillo egg on it and a stack of them in behind it